AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-42/acsd-48910-bundle-product-assigned-to-multiple-sources-out-of-stock.md

 The bundled product assigned to multiple sources goes out of stock after invoicing and shipping, even if it's still available.

+<u>Steps to reproduce</u>:

+1. Create two websites.
+1. Create two stores/store views (one per website).
+1. Create two simple products (qty = 10) and assign them to both stocks and websites.
+1. Create a bundled product and add these simple products to it.
+Assign the bundled product to both websites.
+1. Go to the storefront and add the bundled product to the cart.
+1. Checkout and place the order.
+1. From the backend, invoice and ship the order.

+<u>Expected results</u>:

+The bundled product stays in stock since we bought only 1 of the 10 items.

+<u>Actual results</u>:

+The bundled product changes its status to out-of-stock.

+## Apply the patch

+To apply individual patches, use the following links depending on your deployment method:

+* Adobe Commerce or Magento Open Source on-premises: [[!DNL Quality Patches Tool] > Usage](https://experienceleague.adobe.com/docs/commerce-operations/tools/quality-patches-tool/usage.html) in the [!DNL Quality Patches Tool] guide.
+* Adobe Commerce on cloud infrastructure: [Upgrades and Patches > Apply Patches](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/develop/upgrade/apply-patches.html) in the Commerce on Cloud Infrastructure guide.

+## Related reading

+To learn more about [!DNL Quality Patches Tool], refer to:

+* [[!DNL Quality Patches Tool] released: a new tool to self-serve quality patches](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) in our support knowledge base.
+* [Check if patch is available for your Adobe Commerce issue using [!DNL Quality Patches Tool]](/help/support-tools/patches-available-in-qpt-tool/check-patch-for-magento-issue-with-magento-quality-patches.md) in our support knowledge base.

+For info about other patches available in QPT, refer to [[!DNL Quality Patches Tool]: Search for patches](https://experienceleague.adobe.com/tools/commerce-quality-patches/index.html) in the [!DNL Quality Patches Tool] guide.